smartyhall/meshbbs/README.md

 ## � Release notes

+- 1.0.22 (2025-09-28): Add unit tests to verify UTF‑8 safe truncation of log previews (em‑dash and emoji boundaries).
+Reinforces the 1.0.21 fix and prevents regressions.
 - 1.0.21 (2025-09-28): Critical hotfix for a crash when logging long messages containing multibyte characters (e.g., em dashes/emoji).
 We now truncate previews using a UTF-8 safe helper and hardened parser slices to avoid invalid byte-boundary slicing.
 If you saw a panic like "byte index N is not a char boundary", update immediately.

 ## �📚 Documentation